List of Iranian football transfers winter 2012–13

 This is a list of Iranian football transfers for the 2012–13 winter transfer window.
 Only moves featuring at least one Iran Pro League or Azadegan League club are listed.

 Rules and regulations

-The Iranian Football Clubs who participate in 2012–13 Iran Pro League are allowed to have up to maximum 35 players (including up to maximum 4 non-Iranian players) in their player lists, which will be categorized in the following groups:
+The Iranian football clubs participating in the 2012–13 Iran Pro League were allowed to have a maximum of 35 players (including up to maximum 4 non-Iranian players) in their player lists, which would be categorized in the following groups: